Hi there! I’m Tanya Vliss.

 I created Matters Of My Mind so that I could share my personal experiences with mental health issues, the resources I have found to help with them and my personal and spiritual journey.

 My Work Experience

-I am in my mid-fifties and for the last twenty years of my employment I have been in teaching, coaching, training and support roles.
-I have been a full-time primary school teacher for the last ten years and particularly enjoy teaching Year 2 children.
-I love interacting with six year olds because they’re so lively and say a lot of funny things that
+I am in my mid-fifties and for the last twenty years of my employment, I have been in teaching, coaching, training and support roles.
+I have been a full-time primary school teacher for the last twelve and a half years and particularly enjoy teaching Year 2 children.
+I love interacting with six-year-olds because they’re so lively and say a lot of funny things that make me laugh.

-Prior to this I worked for three years as a LifeWorks Coach.
+Prior to this, I worked for three years as a LifeWorks Coach.
 The LifeWorks program was designed to give adults a second chance at secondary level education as well as learning valuable life skills.
-Some of these life skills were financial management, communication skills, motivational and organizational skills, goal setting and parenting skills.
+Some of these life skills were financial management, communication skills, motivational and organizational skills, goal setting, and parenting skills.
 For many of our students, school was not a happy or successful experience and the majority lacked confidence as well as qualifications.
-It was very rewarding coaching my students on their journeys and watching their growing confidence, self-esteem and general enjoyment of life.
+It was very rewarding to be coaching my students on their journeys and watching their growing confidence, self-esteem, and general enjoyment of life.

-I have been married to Ivan for 26 years and have two children in their twenties.
-Chelsea is 24 years old and my son Dallas is 21.
-Chelsea’s partner Hamish lives with us too.
+I have been married to Ivan for nearly 30 years and have two children in their twenties.
+Chelsea is now 27 years old and my son Dallas is going on 24.
+Chelsea’s fiance Hamish lives with us too.
 We all live together in the Kapiti Coast which is approximately a 45 minute drive from Wellington.
 We also have three cats, Rufus, Basil and Cookie and Chelsea and Hamish have two corgis: Mila and Major.

 Life is good now but it certainly wasn’t like this for many years.
-Three out of four of us (myself included) have experienced depression and anxiety at varying levels.
-Depression in particular is common these days and because of this there is great awareness and acceptance.
-But twenty years ago it was a different story – well, in New Zealand anyway.
-Ignorance and prejudice was rife and that included doctors, friends and family members.
+Three out of four of my family (myself included) have experienced depression and anxiety, ranging from moderate to major.
+Depression, in particular, is common these days and because of this, there is great awareness and acceptance.
+But in the 1990s it was a different story – well, in New Zealand anyway.
+Ignorance and prejudice were rife.

 My husband was very unwell for nearly three years and I went through hell trying to get help.
 The stress was incredible which was made worse by the uncaring behavior and unkind words of those we turn to in times of crisis.